department-of-veterans-affairs/vagov-content/pages/decision-reviews/board-appeal.md

 <div class="card information">
   <span class="number"><span class="heading-level-3"><i class="far fa-clock" style="margin-right: 1.5rem"></i> About 1 year</span></span>
-  <span class="description">The Board’s goal for deciding appeals with no new evidence and no hearing.</span>
+  <span class="description">The Board’s goal for deciding appeals with no new evidence and no hearing is about a year.</span>
 </div>

 **Evidence Submission**